ulrikstrid/ligo/gitlab-pages/docs/tutorials/inter-contract-calls/inter-contract-calls.md

 | `B %foo` | [`C %bar`] | [`C %bar`] |
 | `C %bar` | [] | [] |

-Now let's say that `B %foo` emits another operation, e.g. it calls back to `A %fooCallback`.
+Now imagine that `B %foo` emits another operation, e.g. it calls back to `A %fooCallback`.
 Tezos will put this internal operation to the end of the queue:

 | Current call | Queue before | Queue after |
 |--------------|--------------|-------------|